 The original forests that thrived on this earth took hundreds of years to evolve and comprised a community of species.
 Forests are an ecosystem, in which every species is in a symbiotic relationship with another; and their function is much more that simply growing as plants and trees.
 They actually build dead organic matter into soils over time.
 While the impact of modern development resulted in rampant depletion of a vast amount of forest cover from the planet, in this article, we discuss its reverse action –‘re-forestation’ and how close we can ever get to re-growing a forest.

-It is in the light of the climate puzzle that reforestation assumes huge proportions.
+It is in light of the climate puzzle that reforestation assumes huge proportions.
 When forests are planted to mimic natural forests, they can offer more ecosystem benefits than simply planting trees for the sake of it.
 Despite any challenge with regard to reforestation, fully committing to reforestation and ending deforestation is a crucial piece of this puzzle.
-While deforestation accounts for around 30 per cent of the carbon emissions, reforestation helped sequester 20 per cent of emissions.
+While deforestation accounts for around 30 percent of the carbon emissions, reforestation helped sequester 20 percent of emissions.
 Just allowing a young forest to grow will help take carbon out of the atmosphere.

 As we can see, a primordial forest can never be regrown, but mimicking it to the extent possible has a multitude of benefits too.

 Today, at SourceTrace we’re happy to share our moment of pride and fulfillment, having made it as the cover story in the Food and Beverage Tech Review.